3. Entry Points

 """

-Entry point title here
+Entry point title here.

 Long description of entry point here.
-This will actually get picked up and used
+This will get picked up and used as the help text on the command line!

 """